22 June 2022

 Tranexamic acid is a medication for stopping or preventing excessive bleeding.
 It is a relatively new treatment for hyperpigmentation, specifically melasma.
 Needless to say, oral tranexamic acid is not something you should try if you are prone to blood clots.

 Tranexamic acid for treatment of melasma was first described in 1979.
 The discovery that oral tranexamic acid could lighten melasma was an accidental one while studying the effects of tranexamic acid for a different condition15.
+You can read more about this ingredient in Tranexamic Acid for Hyperpigmentation Explained.

 How does tranexamic acid lightening hyperpigmentation